SB-GLOBAL-SE/zephyr-squad-to-scale-migration/README.md

 ## Usage

-This script can be run in two different modes:
+This script can be run in the following mode:

 1. **Single Project Mode**: where you define the project key and the script will migrate all entities from that project
     ```bash
     java -jar zephyr-squad-to-scale-migration.jar <username> <password> <projectKey>
-    ```
-2. **All projects Mode**: where the script will migrate all entities from all projects that hold Zephyr Squad data in the instance
-    ```bash
-    java -jar zephyr-squad-to-scale-migration.jar <username> <password>
     ```

 When the script finishes running, it will have migrated Squad Entities to Scale, copied all Attachments from Zephyr Squad Entities to Zephyr Scale and generated a CSV file with the